There are tons of cities that are in the same size as Karlsruhe. But 90 percent or more doesn’t have a transit solution at all.

 New tunnel in Karlsruhe in the making could be seen on our visit

 Things are changing in Karlsruhe.
-Soon S1, S11, S2, S4, S41, S5, S51, S52 and various tram only lines will be using this new tunnel.
-When we visited the town, there was many construction places.
+Soon S1, S11, S2, S4, S41, S5, S51, S52, and various tram only lines will be using this new tunnel.
+When we visited the town, there were many construction places.
 However, with many construction areas.
 The city made it clear that they know what they are doing and so moving around in the city near the construction places wasn’t an issue at all.
-Not like in Oslo, where all of the streets is cut off totally for any kind of traffic.
+Not like in Oslo, where all of the streets are cut off totally for any kind of traffic.
 Amazing!

 In German cities like Dortmund and Bochum this seems to have made impact the negative way.
-However in Gelsenkirchen which have put the tram tunnel directly under the shopping street in the city.
+However in Gelsenkirchen which has put the tram tunnel directly under the shopping street in the city.
 This works very well.
-Also in Essen, their train-tram system works nicely as it ease the traffic.
+Also in Essen, their train-tram system works nicely as it eases the traffic.
 It will be interesting to see how this new tunnel will affect Karlsruhe city.
-There is something about seeing a tram running thru the city streets.
+There is something about seeing a tram running through the city streets.
 When you hide it, then people tend to choose their car more?
 Or…!
 I hope I am totally wrong on this.